Company Constitution Replacement Book Cover

 4. Share buybacks not allowed in old Constitutions

-Share buybacks allow companies to buy back its shares from the shareholders.
+Share buybacks allow companies to buy back their shares from the shareholders.
 In Australia, there are 5 types of share buybacks.
-They are: equal access, on-market, employee share scheme, selective buy-back and minimum holding.
+They are equal access, on-market, employee share scheme, selective buy-back and minimum holding.
 Replace a Company Constitution and ensure the legality of the share buyback.

 5. Preference shares in an updated Constitution